AI-driven flood insurtech Neptune Flood has announced a new partnership with Attune Insurance, a New York-based commercial insurance marketplace.

-The digital flood insurance company Neptune Flood has announced a commitment to help combat climate change within the company.
+The digital flood insurance company Neptune Flood has announced its environmental plan - a commitment to help combat climate change within the company.
 The company is also calling on the insurtech sector to become the first industry to achieve sector-wide carbon neutrality.

 In the complex and often confusing world of flood insurance, it can be difficult for homeowners to know whether they should buy policies through the federal government or from a private company.
 But with changes to the National Flood Insurance Program expected to push up premiums for many, the private market is gearing up for a possible mass migration to their services.